 Payton went on to earn nine Pro Bowl selections, his efforts annually propelling the Bears into playoff contention.
 Nearing the end of his career, he finally earned a Super Bowl ring when Chicago knocked off the New England Patriots in January 1986.

 The great running back held a slew of NFL records upon his retirement in 1987, including the career rushing record of 16,726 yards.
 He was inducted into the Pro Football Hall of Fame in 1993, and the College Football Hall of Fame in 1996.

-After leaving the team, Payton explored business opportunities, including real estate, restaurants, and race cars.
-Living up to his nickname, Payton spent much of his time working make life better for other people.
-He formed the Halas Payton Foundation in 1988 to help inner-city kids in the Chicago area.
-He later established the Walter Payton Foundation, also dedicated to helping young people in the state of Illinois.
+After retiring, Payton explored business opportunities in several fields, including real estate, restaurants and race cars.
+Living up to his nickname, he spent much of his time working make life better for other people, primarily through the efforts of the Walter Payton Foundation.

 In early 1999, Payton revealed he had primary sclerosing cholangitis, a condition in which the bile ducts are blocked.
 He died on November 1 of that year of cholangiocarcinoma (bile duct cancer), but not before helping to raise awareness of the rare disease.

 The football great was survived by his wife, Connie, and two children, Jarrett and Brittney.
 His charitable organization became the Walter and Connie Payton Foundation, with his wife taking over the foundation's mission of helping children and veterans.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!